willydlw/fall2021mr/intro_python/lesson1/README.md

 ```
 # This is a comment
-print('this code will run')    # this will not run, is a comment
+print('this code will run')    # this is another comment
 ```
 <br>